RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 .. code-block:: python

-  >>> from pyuvdata import UVData
+  >>> from pyuvdata import Telescope, UVData
   >>> from astropy.coordinates import EarthLocation
   >>> import numpy as np
   >>> uvd = UVData.new(
   ...     freq_array = np.linspace(1e8, 2e8, 100),
   ...     polarization_array = ["xx", "yy"],
+  ...     telescope = Telescope.from_params(
   ...         antenna_positions = {
   ...
 0: [0.0, 0.0, 0.0],
   ...
 1: [0.0, 0.0, 1.0],
   ...
 2: [0.0, 0.0, 2.0],
   ...         },
-  ...     telescope_location = EarthLocation.from_geodetic(0, 0, 0),
+  ...         location = EarthLocation.from_geodetic(0, 0, 0),
+  ...         name = "test",
-  ...     telescope_name = "test",
+  ...         instrument = "test",
+  ...     ),
   ...     times = np.linspace(2459855, 2459856, 20),
   ... )

 Notice that you need only provide the required parameters, and the rest will be filled in with sensible defaults.
+The telescope related metadata is passed directly to a simple Telescope constructor which also only requires the minimal set of inputs but can accept any other parameters supported by the class.
 Importantly, the times and baselines can be provided either as unique values, with the intention that their cartesian outer product should be used (i.e. the combination of each provided time with each baseline), or as full length-Nblt arrays (if you don't require all combinations).
 While this behaviour can be inferred, it is best to set the ``do_blt_outer`` keyword to ``True`` or ``False``